 If you’re consuming a full spectrum CBD oil, cannaflavins should already be present.
 While it is now considered standard practice to provide cannabinoid and terpene profiles in third party lab reports, cannaflavins are not treated the same way.
 Since certain extraction methods can reduce the concentration of these components, we recommend checking for a significant presence of terpenes in any given product.
 If those are present, then it’s safe to assume cannaflavins probably are as well.

-If you’re consuming a CBD isolate product, the extract has been refined enough to remove the cannaflavins.
+If you’re consuming a broad spectrum or isolate CBD product, the extract has likely been refined enough to remove the cannaflavins.
 Unlike terpenes that can be easily added in after the fact, flavonoids are not typically used in the same way.
 So if you want their benefits, stick to full spectrum oils, or seek them out in other ways by eating lots of fresh fruits and veggies.